Updated for Xcode 14.2

 Again, I want to reiterate that SwiftUI is absolutely going to be the future of development for Apple’s platforms, but it will take a long time to gain adoption at the level of UIKit.

-In the meantime, SwiftUI is the perfect candidate for personal apps, hobby apps, prototype apps, or general experimentation.
+In the meantime, SwiftUI is the perfect candidate for smaller apps, personal apps, hobby apps, prototype apps, or general experimentation.
 And if you’re lucky enough to join a company that uses SwiftUI exclusively, enjoy it!

 UIKit has been around over ten years now, which means a) almost every problem you might face has probably already been faced and solved by others, and b) there are lots of libraries out there that provide extensions and customizations.